I sat in bed, haphazardly staring at my phone, my thumb robotically scrolling through

 Moms are burnt out, and our society needs to start caring.

-Motherly's 2019 State of Motherhood survey found that 51% of moms feel discouraged when it comes to managing the stress of work and motherhood.
-About one-third of moms said that their mental and physical health is suffering.
-And 85% of moms said that our society does not do a good job of supporting mothers.
+Motherly's 2021 State of Motherhood Survey found that 93% of moms are burned out.
+And 92% of moms said that our society does not do a good job of supporting mothers.

 Society is asking you to nurture in an environment that does not nurture you back.